100 Things You Should Never Throw Out (and How to Reuse Them)

 My wife was just about to throw away a shoe caddy when I had this idea.
 I screwed the shoe caddy to one of the garage walls, and now I store all my spray-paint cans in there.
 It lets me find the color I want, and the cans aren’t hogging valuable shelf space. — reader James Stefan.
 Check out these other amazing handy hints for painting.

 No-Slide Knee Pads

 Knee pads that slip down your shins every time you stand up are a huge nuisance.
 Avoid the slide by strapping on a pair of hockey or baseball catcher’s shin guards instead.
 You get comfortable knee pads that stay put, and shin protection, too.
 You can try a secondhand sports store or get a new pair for about $30 online. — reader Bill Jones.
 Here’s other safety gear every DIYer should own.

 Flexible Drainage Pipe

 We have a lot of deer where I live, and they do a lot of damage by stripping the bark off newly planted trees.
 And in the fall, the bucks rub their antlers on the bark to scrub off the velvet.
 To prevent such damage, I cut lengths of 4-in. flexible drainage pipe, slit them and wrapped them around the base of the trees.
 I used the kind with holes in it so air can circulate and keep the trunk from rotting.
 The pipe also protects the base of the tree whenever I run my string trimmer and prevents winter burn from the sun reflecting off the snow. — reader Blake Bethards.
 Plus: Tips for trouble-free tree planting.

 My husband and I needed to pour a new concrete pad.
 We rented a cement mixer to make the job easier, but we didn’t like the idea of schlepping concrete from the mixer to the hole, one wheelbarrow at a time.
 Instead, we found a plastic slide from an old swing set and used it as a chute.
 This allowed us to pour the concrete directly into the form. — reader Judy Hoppe.
 Learn how to pour a concrete slab successfully.

 A mailbox hidden behind shrubs near your garden provides a convenient home for tools.
-Find a use for an old mailbox or find one like this at a home center.
+Use an old mailbox or find one like this at a home center.
 A small mailbox like this one costs less than $20 at hardware stores and home centers.
-King-size models cost about $35. — reader Lynn Samples
+King-size models cost about $35. — reader Lynn Samples.

 DIYers tend to accumulate all kinds of tools for all kinds of projects.
 The key to staying efficient, though, is to make sure you always have the right tools at hand.
 Check out these 21 ideas to make sure you keep your tools organized!